-“Sort of,” I answered and spun around.
-The man smiled at with me with a crooked smile and collapsed top lip, a telltale sign of missing front teeth.
+I answered and spun around.
+The man smiled at me with a crooked smile and collapsed top lip, a telltale sign of missing front teeth.

 “That’s where I’m going.
 Follow me.”
 He slung the dingy backpack over his shoulder and waited for me to catch up.
 I felt a tinge of vulnerability but had no immediate solution to avoid being rude to this stranger.
 It felt wrong to say ‘no thank you’ and be on my way.

-I accompanied John along the unusually deserted city street.
+I fell in alongside John, the street and sidewalk unusually deserted.
 Being trained in defensive tactics, I bladed my body strategically.
 If necessary, I was in the position to cold-cock him with my oversized hobo bag, weighed down with bottled water, snacks, and a hardback book.
 I kept one eye on John, alert for any fast movements.
 We were several steps into the journey before I noticed he was holding, what appeared to be, a joint.
 This could end badly.

 It was out of character for me to walk shoulder-to-shoulder with a dusty, sandy-haired guide.
-It was even more unusual for me to participate in the conversation he forced upon me.
-I was annoyed by his familiarity, but, by then, I was relatively sure he was harmless.
+It was even more unusual for me to participate in the conversation forced upon me.
+I was annoyed by this man’s presumed familiarity with me, but, by then, I was relatively sure he was harmless.

-“I’m going to the courthouse to take a piss test.”
+“I’m going to the courthouse to take a piss test,” he said, and I turned up my nose at John’s candor.

-I turned my nose up at his candor.
-When he lit one end of the blunt, I was relieved by the sweet smell of tobacco smoke.
-I had no idea people still rolled their cigarettes; not the legal ones anyway.
+When John lit one end of the blunt, I was relieved by the sweet smell of tobacco smoke.
+I had no idea people still rolled their cigarettes, not the legal ones anyway.
 I had quit smoking more than twenty years before and detested the smell of burning nicotine.
-I had always bought my cigarettes, by the carton.
+I had always bought my cigarettes by the carton.

 John held the hand-rolled smoke between his thumb and index finger and struggled to wrap his loose lips around it.
-Between drags and puffs, he shared details of his life and why he was headed my way; an unfortunate run-in with the “po-lice.”
+Between drags and puffs, he shared details of his life and why he was going my way, an unfortunate run-in with the “po-lice.”

-His honesty was fascinating; given the world where most people go to great lengths to put their best foot forward on Facebook, regardless of the reality of their circumstances.
+His honesty fascinated me: given a world where many go to great lengths to put their best foot forward on Instagram or Facebook, regardless of the reality of their circumstances.
 John was an open book and had no regard for his unfortunate privacy.
 He divulged more details than I cared to hear; getting arrested more than once was of no consequence to him.
-His words flowed with the lightheartedness of a circus ringmaster, but the edges of his drooped eyelids told a different story.
-There was pain in his eyes, yet he willed his voice to tell his secrets in a disguised “water-under-the-bridge” attitude.
-His sentences ran together as he rambled, topic to topic, as though he had saved his confessions for an entire year and wished to tell me each one of them in as little time, as possible.
+His words flowed with the lightheartedness of a circus ringmaster, but the edges of his drooping eyelids told a different story.
+There was a pain in his eyes, yet he willed his voice to share his secrets in a disguised “water-under-the-bridge” cadence.
+His sentences ran together as he rambled, topic to topic, as though he had saved his confessions for an entire year and wished to tell me each one of them in as little time as possible.